Lehsiniya

 Lehsiniya (لحصين; also spelled Al Hassaniya) is a village in Qatar located in the municipality of Al-Shahaniya.
-It is near the eastern border with Al Rayyan Municipality.
+It lies close to the eastern border with Al Rayyan Municipality.

 Etymology

-The name "Lehsiniya" originates from the Arabic word "hassan", which translates to "beautiful".
+The name Lehsiniya originates from the Arabic word hassan, which translates to "beautiful".
 It earned this name because of the abundant vegetation found in the area.

+Geography

+Lehsiniya is located in central Qatar.
+It forms the northernmost boundary of the southern sector of the central belt region.
+To the south and west of this area, there is a notable change in the landscape, gradually increasing in elevation.

 Infrastructure

 To the south of the village is a shooting range for the Qatar Amiri Guard.
 A large farm is also maintained in the area.